margenomics/Functional_analysis_course_2020/README.md

-# Functional analysis of omics data
+# Functional analysis of omics data course

-Material (lectures and material) for the Functional analysis of omics data course (2020).
+Lectures and material for the *Functional analysis of omics data* course (2020).

 ## Instructors